TA

 Seasonal

-A refreshing dessert made from the gel of the creeping fig fruit.
-It has a slightly tart flavor and is often served with lemon juice and honey.
+Refreshing dessert made from the gel of the creeping fig fruit.
+Has a slightly tart flavor and often served with lemon juice and honey.

 vegetarianvegan